 - Discard old batteries in designated bins at recycling stations – almost every floor in every building on campus has one!
 For more information on battery collection bins and services, contact Client Services at Ext.
 83304.
 If you’re off campus, check out www.recycleyourelectronics.ca to find the nearest location to drop off your batteries.

 Electronic waste (e-waste) contains substances that harm the environment when thrown into the garbage.
 Luckily, special disposal practices can be used to mitigate harmful effects.

-- On campus, e-waste can be left in or beside battery recycling bins.
-Alternatively, there are several designated drop- office receptacles across campus for e-waste, such as in residences.
+- There are various designated drop-offi receptacles across campus for e-waste, such as in residence recycling rooms.
 Contact the Service Centre at Ext.
 83304 for assistance if you would like to schedule the pick-up of larger quantities of e-waste.